 I read this book a couple years back while at South Dakota State University.
 This book describes the problem of “brain drain” in rural America.
 This book has been a tremendous resource for me, as well as an eye-opener regarding the damage we do to our state when we push our best and brightest students to move elsewhere.
 If you would like some insight regarding how South Dakota can grow our state’s economy and what we need to do from loosing our intellectual capital on an annual basis, I strongly recommend this book.

 I support religious freedom.
 I believe all people have the right to their personal religious beliefs.
 However, freedom of religion also means freedom from religion.
 I am agnostic.
 Some people have told me that being agnostic means I refuse to pick a side.
 I suppose...read more

-As a medically retired U.S. Army Airborne Infantry Paratrooper, I am a strong supporter of the 2nd Amendment and the people’s right to own guns.
+As a medically retired U.S. Army Airborne Infantry Paratrooper, I am a strong supporter of the 2nd Amendment and the people's right to own guns.
 Having been born and raised in South Dakota, I support our hunting industry.
-Many of my fondest memories were of...read more
+Many of my fondest memories were of going out...read more

 As a progressive Democrat, I may have a unique view on many issues of our day; however, I am hoping many of you share my positions.
 When asked this past week regarding my position on the LGBT legislation introduced in the year's legislative session I stated my...read more

 David Hubbard was born in Huron, SD and has spent most of his life in South Dakota.
 David’s father, Robert (Wayne) Hubbard, worked as a meteorologist for the National Oceanic And Atmospheric Administration (NOAA) and David’s mother, Deanna Boetel (Lovett), worked in retail sales and real estate sales.